Experiment of The Month

 In the fall semester of 1999, Dr. Dieter Forster https://phys.cst.temple.edu/dieter-forster.html spoke to the MU senior physics seminar.
 Although we have not done the experiments suggested, the talk was so interesting that a segment of it is transcribed for this months offering.

 This segment describes a clock made from a charged particle orbiting in a magnetic field.
 (One trip around the orbit may be regarded as one "tick" of the clock.)

 In the figure, the electric field is represented by arrows.
-Because the charge in this example is negative, the electric field must point in the -x direction in order to create an acceleration in the +x direction.
+Because the charge in this example is negative, the electric field must point in the -

 where u0 is the initial value of the tangential velocity, and the initial value of the x component of the velocity is taken to be zero.